nelsonfigueroa/nelson.cloud/content/posts/2025-12-29-what-i-actually-want-to-say-in-interviews.md

 **> "Where do you see yourself in 5 years?"**

-If the compensation for this position increases year to year and is in line with other top paying companies, I see myself staying at your company.
+If the compensation for this position increases year to year and is in line with other top-paying companies, I see myself staying at your company.
 It also helps if there are growth opportunities for me as a software engineer.

 Otherwise, I see myself at a different company from yours that pays more.